Generic Name: zoledronic acid (ZOE-le-DRON-ik AS-id)

-Reclast is usually handled and stored by a health care provider.
-If you are using Reclast at home, store Reclast as directed by your pharmacist or health care provider.
-Keep Reclast out of the reach of children and away from pets.
+Reclast is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Reclast, please talk with your doctor, pharmacist, or other health care provider.